Ryneex/Spotify-Clone/README.md

 Navigate to spotify dashboard https://developer.spotify.com/dashboard and Create a new app with redirect uri http://localhost:5173 make sure to click the **Web API** checkbox. after creating the new app, navigate to settings from top right and then copy the Client ID

 ## Step 3
-download this repository and then inside .env file, change the client id with your own.
+download this repository and then inside .env file, change the Client ID with your own.

 ## Step 4
 run the following commands in terminal (make sure that you have nodejs installed)